 This is where ball compression comes into play.
 Of the many elements that athletes consider when shopping for golf balls, this particular facet is often wrongly overlooked.
 Failing to evaluate your golf ball compression needs can mean the difference between saving a few strokes or hitting triple digits after eighteen agonizing holes, so staying informed is the key.

-What Is Golf Ball Compression?
+What is High and Low Golf Ball Compression?

 Golf ball compression is a measure of the density of the inner core of a particular model.
 The higher the density - or compression - of a golf ball, the harder the inner core is, meaning that it will not condense as easily upon impact.
 A low-compression golf ball, however, has more room to squeeze when the clubface makes contact, thus producing a spring-like effect that can assist golfers with slower swing speeds in covering more distance with each stroke.